 Vyvanse is a psychostimulant indicated for the treatment of Attention Deficit Hyperactivity Disorder (ADHD).
 Several epidemiological and clinical studies have documented a high rate of lifetime ADHD in children with bipolar disorder.
 Comorbid ADHD is associated with a more complex illness presentation and decreased response to lithium in young populations with bipolar disorder.
 Features of ADHD often persist into adulthood.
 Relatively few studies have evaluated the diagnostic and clinical implications of lifetime ADHD comorbidity in adults with bipolar disorder.
 Existing evidence indicates that Vyvanse not only offers efficacy for ADHD symptoms across age populations, but also offers a favorable metabolic profile.
 This study aims to evaluate the safety and efficacy of Vyvanse in the treatment of ADHD symptomatology in adult individuals with BD.

-Recent evidence suggest multiple different cognitive impairments in manic, depressed and clinically stable phases of bipoalr disorder.
+Recent evidence suggests multiple different cognitive impairments in manic, depressed and clinically stable phases of bipolar disorder.
 These include abnormalities in attention/vigilance, executive functioning, episodic memory, and working memory.
 Several studies have reported minimal differences between euthymic and hypomanic or euthymic and mildly depressed patients with bipolar disorder.
 The lack of recovery despite high levels of clinical response implicates persistent cognitive deficits as a source of disability.
 Furthermore, incomplete recovery is associated with reductions in quality of life, but only minimally with symptoms.
 Quetiapine has been reported to have beneficial cognitive effects in several randomized controlled trials in schizophrenia.
 Cognitive enhancement in bipolar disorder appears to have the same potential for functional benefit as in schizophrenia.
 In this study, we propose to study quetiapine augmentation of mood stabilizer monotherapy in clinically stable patients with bipolar disorder.

 Individuals with bipolar I disorder experience depression 3 times more frequently than mania.
 The consequences of depression have at least as severe an impact on health and functioning as mania.
 The mood stabilizing medications and the second-generation antipsychotics (SGAs) have all been demonstrated to prevent mood episodes during the long-term treatment of bipolar I disorder.
 However, commonly-used maintenance treatments are more effective in preventing mania than depression.
 Antidepressants are prescribed for up to 70% of patients with bipolar I disorder, and half of patients prescribed antidepressants continue to take them for one year or longer.
 This study will test whether continuing antidepressant treatment for 12 months reduce the risk of relapse into any mood episode compared to discontinuing the antidepressant and substituting it with placebo after 2 months, in patients with bipolar depression who respond to acute treatment with escitalopram or bupropion XL in combination with a mood stabilizing medication, an SGA, or a mood stabilizer plus an SGA.